-- i. determine whether an offset will be given for the contribution against the Development Charges - ii. determine the Final Offset Value which will be equal to: - a. for a Works Contribution, the certified actual costs, consistent with the scope, location and inclusions of the identified DCOP item or an approved Provisional Offset Value;

-- b. for a Land Contribution, the Final Offset Value for the land determined in accordance with Section 3.3. - iii. determine the amount of the Final Offset Value that is applicable to the Development Charges (the Infrastructure Offset), and the amount of any Unused Infrastructure Offset.
+- i. determine whether an offset will be given for the contribution against Development Charges - ii. determine the Final Offset Value which will be equal to the lesser of: - a. an approved provisional offset claim; or - b. the value listed in the schedule of works in section 4 where no provisional offset was given; or - c. for an infrastructure Works Contribution, the certified actual costs - d. for a Land Contribution, the actual land offset value determined by the MEDQ at the time of the application for a final Trunk Infrastructure Offset, on the basis of the amount of land actually contributed in accordance with the PDA development approval. - iii. determine the amount of the Final Offset Value that is applicable to the Development Charges (the Infrastructure Offset), and the amount of any Unused Infrastructure Offset.